 When we ask how Jesus sees us, He will tell you.
 If you do not hear anything, there may be a blockage to hearing Him.
 Think of your body as a radio and God is the radio tower sending the signal.

 4. Test what you hear.
 This part is essential.
 Not only do you hear Jesus in your imagination.
-You hear your own thoughts and the enemy, too.
+You hear your own thoughts, fractured parts of you, and the enemy, too.
 Jesus will only tell you things that line up with what the Bible says.
 Testing takes practice and discernment.

 Does what you hear line up with what the Bible says?
 If it is just a smidge off, it is NOT from God.

 For example, if you heard something like, "You are a beautiful daughter to me, but you really need to lose some weight" OR "I would love you more if only you would stop watching scary movies."

 In the above examples, part of what was said is true, the other part is not.
 God would never say to you, "I love you BUT."
 Or "You are great IF ONLY... ."
 Nope, not from Him.

 That is either your own thoughts or the enemy speaking to you.
 Remember Satan disguises himself as an angel of light (see 2 Corinthians 11:14).

 For my clients that are new to hearing (or listening) to God...this is a common issue.
 They hear that God can only love them if only...or but...
 I actually like it when this happens.